The inseparable Ukrainian couple rejects the shackles and manners of the parts | ExBulletin

 Pustovitova, who initially resisted the idea of handcuffs, shed tears as she discussed the final split.

-“I think it will be a good lesson for us, for other Ukrainian couples and couples abroad not to repeat what we did,” she told Reuters in an interview in Kiev.
+“I think it will be a good lesson for us, for other Ukrainianscouples andcouple“Abroad not to repeat what we did,” she told Reuters in an interview in Kiev.

-Kudlay said he did not regret taking desperate measures to save the relationship, adding that the handcuffs helped him realize that the two were not like-minded people.
+Kudlay said he did not regret using desperate measures to save the relationship, adding that the handcuffs helped him realize that the two were not “like-minded people”.

-The couple plans to sell the handcuffs at an online auction and donate some of the money to charity.
+coupleplan to sell handcuffs at an online auction and donate a portion of the money to charity.

-They had removed links in front of Ukrainian TV news channels and a representative from a Ukrainian record book, who said no couple in the world had achieved a similar achievement.
+They removed the bonds in front of Ukrainian TV news channels and a representative from a record book in Ukraine, who said nocouplein the world had achieved a similar achievement.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online